10 Deadliest And Strongest Animals In The Ocean

 This beautiful-looking creature will prey on almost any animal they find either in the sea or even in the air over the water.
 Killer whales are the largest species of the oceanic dolphin family.

-Males typically range from 6 to 10 meters long and weigh in excess of 7 to 10 tonnes.
-Orcas are extremely fast swimmers and have been recorded at speeds of up to 54kph.
+Males typically range from 6 to 10 meters long and weigh more than 7 to 10 tons.
+Orcas are extremely fast swimmers and have been recorded at speeds of up to 54 kph.

 A killer whale’s large teeth are conical and interlocking.
 They have only one set of teeth; they are not replaced once lost.
 Teeth are about 4 in long and often number between 40-56 in total.
 An orca uses its teeth to tear it into small pieces before swallowing.